-Roberta’s has been around since 2008 is located in the neighborhood of East Williamsburg and is revered as one of New York’s highly rated pizza joints.
-They are known for their wood oven fired pizza and hipster credentials – I mean they grow some the restaurant ingredients from their rooftop garden and their building houses a radio station too.
+Roberta’s has been around since 2008 is located in the neighborhood of East Williamsburg – it’s lauded as one of New York’s highly rated pizza joints.
+They are known for their wood oven fired pizza and hipster credentials, they even grow some the restaurant ingredients from their rooftop garden and their building houses a radio station too.
 You cannot get more hipster than that.

 After 5 hours on foot we finally made it!